coana-tech/migrate-clerk-full-cycle/README.md

 (4) Imported Clerk user user_0123 as WorkOS user user_0123
 ```

+## Script sequence

+The script runs in the following sequence

+- Users are created
+- Organizations are created
+- Organization membership are created based on the previous steps

 ## Input file format

 This tool consumes the data from the clerk API, which includes hashed passwords.